 Autumn is a dreamer with big ideas, a short attention span, and a penchant for losing her keys.
 She’s got itchy feet and a wandering mind, and Jack has been fond of those gypsy qualities since they first met more than a decade ago.
 She’s a copywriter and a novelist and a great admirer of scofflaws and roustabouts.
 She likes doing what she wants to do, and she hates being told what to do.
 She can whip up beans and buttermilk biscuits that’ll make you slap your granny, and she’s one of those crafty girls who can sew and paint and make a rocket ship out of old cardboard boxes.

 Fain is the Shanti’s official historian and emissary.
 He’d like to be a politician one day despite his poor mother’s pleas to the contrary.
 He’s in the Communist phase of puberty now, and he spends a lot of his time debating the equitable distribution of labor, particularly where the cleaning of litter boxes is concerned.
-He’s currently working on a philosophical treatise and attempting to convince Autumn that anarchy is not a viable political system via text messages from his dad’s house in Tulsa.
-He’ll be moving aboard the Sea Shanti in September.
+He’s currently working on a novel of his own and attempting to convince Autumn that anarchy is not a viable political system.

 Jack adopted Scout when she was a pup.
 She’s a sweet hippie dog with a million allergies and a mistrust of Autumn, who usurped her place as alpha female.
 If you’ve got a puddle, she’ll flop in it.